-Finance Minister Sudhir Mungantiwar says state is planning to slash salaries of suspended state government employees by half as they are usually suspended because they are either corrupt or inept
+Finance Minister Sudhir Mungantiwar says state is planning to reduce salaries of suspended officers by half as they are usually suspended because they are either corrupt or inept

 In a move that’s likely to earn it applause from the aam aadmi and brickbats from its own employees, the BJP-led government is planning to reduce the salary of suspended officers by half.

 Cracking the whip: Sudhir Mungantiwar

 Claiming that the state spends R60,000 crore on salaries of state government employees and just Rs 40,000 crore on development work, Finance Minister Sudhir Mungantiwar said he is very serious about reducing the salary of suspended employees from the 50% they get currently to 25%.
 He said the government was mulling doing this to ensure that the common man does not have to suffer just because the employees are corrupt or inept — one of which is usually the reason behind their suspension.

 Speaking to mid-day, Mungantiwar said, “I am very serious about this.
 We give Rs 60,000 crore in salaries and spend Rs 40,000 crore on development.
 There’s an expectation from the public that we will work with full responsibility as we are the trustees of public money.
 Every paisa should be spent with full accountability.”

 While they said they did not have the figure of suspended employees handy, finance department sources claimed that a big chunk of the state’s salary spend is on such employees, who include everyone from top bureaucrats to peons and police officials.